pinecone-io/go-pinecone/CONTRIBUTING.md

 The `go-pinecone` codebase includes both unit and integration tests.
 These tests are kept within the same files, but are constructed differently.
 See `/pinecone/index_connection_test.go` and `/pinecone/client_test.go` for examples.
 They are divided into sections with `// Integration tests: ` near the top, and `// Unit tests:` near the bottom of the file.

-For running tests you can use `just test` to run all tests, and `just test-unit` to only run integration tests.
+For running tests you can use `just test` to run all tests, and `just test-unit` to only run unit tests.

 ### Unit tests